I used to be convinced that I would die young.

 The day had been intense, my adrenaline was spilling over and I’m sure there was some trembling in my voice as I spoke.
 My father probably thought I was traumatized by the ordeal.
 He didn’t ask for any details or additional explanation.
+Nor did I offer any.
 He was just on his way.
 Works for me.
-I’d rather went back and took my chances in Trinity Hills then have an Angry Reggie Wade on his way to pick me up.
-No contest.
+I would have rather went back and took my chances in Trinity Hills then have an Angry Reggie Wade on his way to pick me up.

 Before to long, they found Bert.
 He was okay.
-In all the confusion he just broke for it altogether, as opposed to jumping into a car.
+In all the confusion he just bolted in some random direction altogether, as opposed to jumping into a car.
 He had a few bumps and bruises but overall was no worse for the wear.
 I saw him later that same day as he rode off in the car with one of his family members.

 “Aight man, I’ll holla at ya’ll later” he said as he leaned on the door poking his head out of the window.